-How electric drum brake magnets become electrically ineffective was unknown until recently.
+How electric drum brake become electrically polarised was unknown until recently.
 Couplemate has found electric drum magnets not to be the problem.

 This article focuses on rare problems that occur with 12v caravan and camper electric braking systems.

-In the past, we have looked at brake shoes, electric magnets, brake controllers and other trailer parts that have given braking problems.
+In the past, we have looked at brake shoes, electric magnets, brake controllers, cable size and other trailer parts that have given braking problems.
 Now we will look deeper into caravan or camper braking problems.

 New electric drum brakes work well on new caravans and trailers.
 However, one side or the other can lose braking power after a few big trips.

-Everyone, including me, suspected poor wiring, poor connections or worn magnets to be the cause of poor braking.
+Everyone, including me, suspected poor wiring, poor connections or worn magnets of causing poor braking.

 On occasions, we have replaced a drum, and braking efficiency has returned.
-This remedy was one solution and solved the problem; however, it does not identify the cause of the problem.
+This remedy was one solution and solved the problem; however, it does not identify its cause.

 A recent customer had a problem with weak brakes and asked to purchase a new set of backing plates.

 Electric brakes are controlled from the tow vehicle.
-There is an easy solution for applying a voltage test to electic brakes.
+There is an easy solution for applying a voltage test to electric brakes.

 If you have a tandem trailer, pull the breakaway pin then, with the aid of a compass, check north or south on all drums.